bnorthan/inf-428-data-analytics-online/Module4/Python.md

-# Visualization with Python and Pandas
+# Visualization with Python via Matplotlib

 We will learn visualization with Python a few different ways.
 Each way is demonstrated using a series of notebooks.